ywteh/esphome-samsung-nasa/README.md

-# ESPHome / HomeAssistant Samsung Heat Pump Integration
+# ESPHome / HomeA ssistant Samsung Heat Pump Integration

 This component enables Samsung Heat Pumps to be integrated into ESPHome and Home Assistant.
 It supports NASA heat pumps that utilize the MIM-E03CN / MIM-E03DN & MIM-E03EN control boards (e.g., Samsung Gen 6 heat pump etc).
 Older non-NASA systems are not supported.